dongyoungy/MaxScale/Documentation/Routers/Binlogrouter.md

 # Binlogrouter

 The binlogrouter is a replication protocol proxy module for MaxScale.
 This module allows MaxScale to connect to a master server and retrieve binary logs while slave servers can connect to MaxScale like they would connect to a normal master server.
+If the master server goes down, the slave servers can still connect to MaxScale and read binary logs.
+You can switch to a new master server without the slaves noticing that the actual master server has changed.
+This allows for a more highly available replication setup where replication is high-priority.

 # Configuration